Puppet on a Chain Blu-ray Movie

 Just be careful

-Roger Ebert was right when he once joked that inside Alistair MacLean there was a wonderful world.
+Roger Ebert was right when he once joked that inside Alistair MacLean's head there was a wonderful world.
 There must have been, because only someone with an incredible imagination like Maclean could have churned out so much unbelievable but entertaining material.
 The man and many of his colorful characters were probably best buddies, too.

 The location is Amsterdam and the main protagonist is an American agent with a light European accent named Paul Sherman (Swedish actor Sven-Bertil Taube) who has been tasked to expose and disband a crime organization that is supposedly flooding his home country with cheap drugs.
 However, it turns out that Sherman does not have a clue where to begin looking, which is why he is promptly teamed up with female agent and former lover Maggie (Barbara Parkins).
-Before they go to work someone informs the top people at the organization that the American should not be underestimated and they hire a hitman to put a bullet in his head.
+Before they go to work, someone informs the top people at the organization that the American should not be underestimated, and they hire a hitman to put a bullet in his head.
 The two men then have a very unpleasant encounter that ends abruptly with the professional killer failing to honor his contract.

 Eventually, Maggie stumbles upon an important clue that helps Sherman discover that a priest and his associates are somehow involved in the drug trade.
 The two agents then visit an ancient castle where the priest spends the majority of his time directing various religious rituals, and while looking to figure out precisely how the crime organization functions are forced to fight for their lives.